Best Things to do in Alicante – Ultimate Guide

 With over 245 stalls of various products, it’s an ideal place to soak up the environment and vibe of Alicante.
 If you don’t plan on buying anything, you can still have a good breakfast, drink a decent coffee, or taste flavorful produce.

-Opening Hours: Mon-Sat 7:30 a.m – 2:30 p.m.
+• Opening hours: Mon-Sat 7:30 a.m – 2:30 p.m.
 Closed on Sundays

 Visit some of the best Alicante beaches to suntan and relax

-Among other things, Alicante city boasts with its excellent beaches and coastline.
+Among other things, Alicante city boasts its excellent beaches and coastline.
 The central beach in Alicante is El Postiguet Beach, right under the Castle of Santa Barbara.
 It’s a sandy shore with a lovely promenade and beautiful views.
 It’s also close to various cafes and bars if you get hungry or thirsty.

 If you are visiting Alicante with a car, then you might want to check out some of the best beach wagons to carry your essentials all at once.